-Fanbytes quickly acknowledged this user behaviour and utilised it to maintain the momentum of JP Saxe’s track ‘If the world was ending’.
+Fanbytes by Brainlabs quickly acknowledged this user behaviour and utilised it to maintain the momentum of JP Saxe’s track ‘If the world was ending’.
 They asked influencers to create scenarios for the end of the world and tasked them with showcasing memories that they missed during lockdown whilst playing on the ‘if the world was ending’ lyric.

 Some influencers created light-hearted and comedic videos whilst others created heart-felt and emotional ones.
 The one thing they had in common was that they were telling a story through their content and this really resonated with their audiences and kept them hooked as a result.

-Fanbytes were able to garner 400,000 influencer views, 550,000+ user-generated content, an engagement rate of 31.53% and off the back of its viral success, in part helped by their campaign, it broke into the Billboard Hot 100 and the UK Top 20 Singles Chart.
+Fanbytes by Brainlabs were able to garner 400,000 influencer views, 550,000+ user-generated content, an engagement rate of 31.53% and off the back of its viral success, in part helped by their campaign, it broke into the Billboard Hot 100 and the UK Top 20 Singles Chart.